bugsbrog/node-api1-project/README.md

 When the client makes a `GET` request to `/api/users`:

 - If there's an error in retrieving the _users_ from the database:
-  - respond with HTTP status code `500`.
+  -X respond with HTTP status code `500`.
-  - return the following JSON object: `{ message: "The users information could not be retrieved" }`.
+  -X return the following JSON object: `{ message: "The users information could not be retrieved" }`.

 When the client makes a `GET` request to `/api/users/:id`: